International Bottled Water Association | News Release | November 17, 2021

 IBWA Announces 2021-2022 Officers and Board of Directors

-Alexandria, VA. – The International Bottled Water Association (IBWA) today announced its 2020-2021 officers and board of directors.
-IBWA members elected the association’s leadership during the 2020 Annual Business Conference, which is being held virtually from November 9-12.
+Alexandria, Va. – The International Bottled Water Association (IBWA) has announced its 2021-2022 officers and board of directors.
+IBWA members elected the association’s leadership during the 2021 Annual Business Conference, which is being held virtually from November 8-11.

-Tara Carraro, of Nestlé Waters North America, was elected to serve as chair of the IBWA Board of Directors for 2020-2021.
-She is a member of IBWA’s executive committee and board of directors.
-She previously served as vice chair.
+CR Hall, of Hall’s Culligan Water, was elected to serve as chairman of the IBWA Board of Directors for 2021-2022.
+He is a member of IBWA’s executive committee and board of directors.
+He previously served as vice chairman.